sujeetkrjaiswal/link-scraper/README.md

 # nodejs-scraper-for-fetching-links
 A Nodejs application, without using any external dependency to fetch all the links within a site.
 It processes all the links which is in the same domain as the first url provided, and others are not visited recursively, but are added in the output.

+All the results will be append to a file.
+Therefore, if you run the same command twice, with same output file, remember that It will keep appending it.
 **NOTE**  The program will not work on version below `6.14.2 LTS`

 **Example**